Why You Must Visit The Wieliczka Salt Mine Near Krakow

-Here’s a little background information on the Krakow Salt Mines and what we thought of our visit.
+Here’s a little background information on the Krakow Salt Mines, what we thought of our visit and what you need to know if you are planning on visiting the Wieliczka Salt Mine.

 History of the Wieliczka Salt Mine